Geography and course of the Hell Valley

-The deeply cut valley, which is enclosed by up to 600 meters of steep rocky slopes, is located southeast of Freiburg in the Southern Black Forest Nature Park.
+The deep valley, surrounded by up to 600 meter steep rocky slopes, is located southeast of Freiburg Southern Black Forest Nature Park.
 The approximately 20 km long Rotbach, a main source river of the Dreisam, meanders through the valley.

 The federal road 31 leads deep down in the valley basin.
 These too Route Verte or Green Road called route, begins in the French Vosges, leads through the southern Black Forest over the Hegau to Lake Constance.
 A railway line of the German Federal Railroad, the Höllentalbahn, which connects Freiburg with Donaueschingen and vice versa, also runs largely parallel to the B 31.